NUCS349/hw2-knn/README.md

-# HW 2: k-Nearest Neighbors for EECS 349 @ NU
+# HW 2: k-Nearest Neighbors for CS 349 @ NU
 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
-Please don't put someone else's netid here, we will check.
+Please don't put someone else's NetID here, we will check.
+The NetID should be placed into that file by itself as the only line, with lower case letters and no carriage returns.

+The line that is marked NETID_GOES_HERE should be **REPLACED** with YOUR NetID.

+**IF YOU DON'T PUT YOUR NETID INTO THAT FILE PROPERLY YOU WILL NOT RECIEVE CREDIT FOR YOUR WORK!**

 ## Clone this repository